• Skip to primary navigation

 This particular cut is known for its tenderness, juiciness and rich flavor.

-When it comes to cooking strip steak, it is best seasoned simply with salt and pepper before searing on high heat.
+It is best seasoned simply with salt and pepper before searing on high heat.

 It can then be finished off in a hot oven or sliced and grilled over indirect heat until it reaches your desired level of doneness.